MalcolmWigder/malcolmwigder.github.io/index.md

 I am a 21 year old Rice Student studying math and physics.
 My research thusfar has been in ML for atmospheric physics and computational geophysics.

 Here is where I will throw up some projects.
-I am pretty interested in simulating things and games, so the projects will be about that probably.
+I am pretty interested in simulating things and trying to solve games, so the projects will be about that probably.
 I will also post puzzles and publications on here eventually.

 Email me at mbw7@rice.edu for anything you need
 <br>